Actipro/WPF-Controls/Documentation/topics/syntaxeditor/regular-expressions/dynamic-lexical-macros.md

 ## Usage

 Using defined macros is easy.
-To reference a macro, simply type its name within curly braces (\{ ... }).
+To reference a macro, simply type its name within curly braces; e.g., `{MacroName}`.

-This regular expression uses a macro that represents the character class \[0-9] to build a decimal number regular expression.
+This regular expression uses a macro that represents the character class `[0-9]` to build a decimal number regular expression.

 `{Digit}+ (\. {Digit}+)?`